 - CW7L: Iskandar Puteri, Mall of Medini

-Passengers boarding from Singapore with a valid CW7 ticket can enjoy free transfers to most Causeway Link services at CIQ Second Link (with several exceptions).
+Passengers boarding from Singapore with a valid CW7 ticket can enjoy free transfers to other Causeway Link connecting services at CIQ Second Link to other parts of Malaysia.
 Check with ground staff for further details.

-Passengers boarding CW7 from Malaysia can use a valid ticket to board any Causeway Link bus to Singapore destinations at Tuas Checkpoint.
+Passengers starting their journey in Malaysia via Causeway Link’s connecting services can present a valid ticket to board any Causeway Link service to Singapore destinations (Jurong East, Boon Lay or Tuas Link).

 Charges section fares, effective 1 May 2022.
 ManjaLink Card payment is accepted on this bus service.
 Only Singapore currency is accepted when boarding the bus in Singapore, and Malaysian currency is accepted when boarding from Malaysia.